Judge Erica Yew

 Current Term Extends through June 30, 2030

-As an attorney, Yew served as a District Three Representative on the California State Bar Board of Governors, now known as the California State Bar Board of Trustees.
-Yew is past President of the Asian Pacific Bar Association of the Silicon Valley.
-She has also served on the boards of the Pro Bono Project of Silicon Valley, the Asian Law Alliance, the Legal Aid Society, the Silicon Valley Campaign for Legal Services, and the SCCBA Board of Trustees.
-For that bar association, she co-chaired the Judiciary Committee and chaired the Minority Access Committee.
-In addition, Yew served on then Attorney General Lockyer’s Blue Ribbon Commission on SWAT Policies and Practices.
-She has also been on the board of Child Advocates of Santa Clara and San Mateo Counties and served on the county Advisory Commission for the Children’s Shelter.
-She was a Child Advocate for ten years and volunteered through the Santa Clara County District Attorney’s Office to represent children in the dependency system.
-One of Yew’s advocate children is now a judge in Monroe County, New York, and is the first African American female jurist to serve on her court having been elected in November 2018.
-In 1994, Yew founded a monthly program for toddlers at the Agnews Family Living Center, a homeless shelter.
-As a volunteer and while practicing law, Yew coordinated this program for four years.
+As an attorney, Erica Yew served as a District Three Representative on the California State Bar Board of Governors, now known as the California State Bar Board of Trustees.
+She is a past president of the Asian Pacific Bar Association of Silicon Valley and has served on the boards of various organizations, including the Pro Bono Project of Silicon Valley, the Asian Law Alliance, Legal Aid Society, and the Silicon Valley Campaign for Legal Services.
+Within the Santa Clara County Bar Association, she co-chaired the Judiciary Committee and chaired the Minority Access Committee.
+Furthermore, Yew served on then-Attorney General Lockyer’s Blue Ribbon Commission on SWAT Policies and Practices.
+She has also been a board member of Child Advocates of Santa Clara and San Mateo Counties and served on the Advisory Commission for the Children’s Shelter.